-Weather events such as heat waves, hurricanes, tornadoes, drought, flooding, etc., can have both direct and indirect effects on human health and the environment.
-Scientists look at historical weather patterns related to temperature, precipitation, wind, etc., as well as use predictive models to study the dynamics of the weather and climate to forecast future patterns.
+Heat waves, hurricanes, tornadoes, drought, flooding and other weather events can have direct and indirect effects on human health and the environment.
+Scientists look at historical weather patterns related to temperature, precipitation, wind, etc., and they use predictive models to study the dynamics of the weather and climate to forecast future patterns.

-There is an important difference between "weather" and "climate."
-"Weather" is what is happening in a specific place in the atmosphere on a given day.
-"Climate" is looking at weather patterns over a period of time.
-A saying among meteorologists is that "climate is what you expect, weather is what you get."
+There is an important difference between "weather" and "climate".
+"Weather" is what happens in a specific place in the atmosphere on a given day.
+"Climate" refers to weather patterns over a period of time.
+As meteorologists say, "climate is what you expect, weather is what you get."

-Heat can impact people in different ways depending on several factors including the vulnerability of exposed populations.
-For example, a person's age and pre-existing health conditions such as heart disease and diabetes may increase the risk of suffering from heat-related health illnesses.
+Heat affects humans in different ways depending on several factors.
+For instance, a person's age and pre-existing health conditions such as heart disease and diabetes may increase the risk of suffering from heat-related health illnesses.
 Certain medications may result in dehydration thus making individuals more susceptible to suffering from a heat-related illness.

-Socio-economic factors, such as the ability to afford air conditioning or adequate insulation, can also impact vulnerability and may leave some residents at risk of exposure to extreme temperatures.
-Individuals with limited resources are more likely to live in substandard housing which may expose them to higher levels of environmental hazards.
-They may also have limited access to health care to help maintain good health and may not have the ability to receive medical attention when needed.
+Socio-economic factors such as the ability to afford air conditioning or adequate insulation can also impact vulnerability and may leave some residents at risk of exposure to extreme temperatures.
+People with limited resources are more likely to live in substandard housing which may expose them to higher levels of environmental hazards.
+They may also have limited access to health care and may not have the ability to receive medical attention when needed.

-Heat can also have a direct or indirect impact on human health.
-For example, heat may have a direct effect of causing a heat related rash or even a life threatening heat stroke; or an indirect effect such as causing a heat wave that increases the demand for electricity which uses more fossil fuels.
-This additional fossil fuel usage can generate more airborne particulates into the environment and result in negative health effects associated with breathing the additional pollution.
-Heat may also affect the environment by increasing ground-level ozone concentrations which in turn may cause lung damage and increase the severity of asthma attacks and other respiratory diseases.
+Heat can have a direct impact on human health such as a heat-related rash or life threatening heat stroke or an indirect impact such as a heat wave increasing the demand for electricity (which uses more fossil fuels) and can propel more airborne particles into the environment.
+This can make it harder for some people to breathe.
+Heat may also increase ground-level ozone concentrations which, in turn, may cause lung damage and increase the severity of asthma attacks and other respiratory diseases.

-By looking at these indicators over time, we hope to gain a better understanding of the possible health effects and risks from exposure to heat as it relates to specific groups of people.
-This will also aid us in developing awareness and educational tools to help better inform vulnerable communities.
+By looking at these indicators over time, EPHT hopes to gain a better understanding of the possible health effects and risks from exposure to heat as it relates to specific groups of people.
+This will help in developing awareness and educational tools to better inform vulnerable communities.

 1. Know the environmental and personal risk factors.